AI Agents and Tool Use: How Models Take Action

 Key Characteristics of AI Agents

-- Autonomy: They can operate independently to fulfill tasks without human intervention.
+- Autonomy: Ability to operate independently without human intervention.

 The Role of Tool Use in AI